CleverCloud/engineering.clever-cloud.com/sysadmin/_posts/2013-11-30-set-up-sbt-for-proxy-use.md

 #### Configure SBT

-In the SBT documentation, there is a
+Here we come to the core of this post: setting up SBT to use our proxy server while keeping the users out of the trouble of setting a specific Clever Cloud configuring for their applications.

-["Proxy" section](http://www.scala-sbt.org/release/docs/Detailed-Topics/Proxy-Repositories.html).
+Rummaging through the documentation, we come across a ["Proxy" section](http://www.scala-sbt.org/release/docs/Detailed-Topics/Proxy-Repositories.html).

-Let's define a ~/.sbt/repositories file:
+Let's follow it and define a ~/.sbt/repositories file:

 {% highlight yaml %}
 [repositories]